-For the priority access dispatch, the bids will be constructed using the normal modelling approach used for the NEM, and then each resource's bid price floor will be applied to each resource's bids in the access dispatch.
+For the priority access dispatch, the bids were constructed using the normal modelling approach used for the NEM, and then each resource's bid price floor was applied to each resource's bids in the access dispatch.

-In the case of physical dispatch, as a first approximation, because generators will generally not know whether their outputs will be increased or decreased in the physical dispatch relative to their access dispatch, they will have incentives to make offers in the about the price at which they are indifferent to whether their output is increased or decreased; the indifference prices would be their opportunity costs/SRMCs.
+In the case of physical dispatch, as a first approximation, because generators will generally not know whether their outputs will be increased or decreased in the physical dispatch relative to their access dispatch, they will have incentives to make offers at the price at which they are indifferent to whether their output is increased or decreased; the indifference prices would be their opportunity costs/SRMCs.